espruino/EspruinoDocs/info/Espruino Kits.md

 ### Starter Kit tutorials

+**Note:** In the reference card that comes with your starter kit, the [IR Receiver](/IRReceiver) is incorrectly referred to as a transmitter.

-These are suitable for the Ultimate Toy Kit, as well as the Geek Kit (if you own breadboard and Jumper Wires).
+These are suitable for the Starter Kit, Ultimate Toy Kit, as well as the Geek Kit (if you own breadboard and Jumper Wires).

 * APPEND_USES: PicoStarterKit